knei-knurow/lidar-visualizations/README.md

 ## Thanks

-This project was developed under Electronics and Computer Science club in Knurów (KNEI for short) where lots of amazing projects and ideas come from.
+This project was developed within Electronics and Computer Science Club in Knurów (KNEI for short) where lots of amazing projects and ideas come from.
 Have a look at our website - [https://knei.pl/](https://knei.pl/) - unfortunately, at the moment, only available in Polish.
 Check out our GitHub too - https://github.com/knei-knurow.

 Numerous packages with colourful electronic gadgets like RPLIDAR have been granted to us by our friends from [KAMAMI.pl](http://kamami.pl).